Muriatic acid, also known as hydrochloric acid, is a commonly used chemical in swimming pool maintenance and cleaning.

 Why use muriatic acid in pools

 The pH level of a pool is an important factor in maintaining a healthy and balanced pool environment.
-The ideal pH level of a pool should be between 7.2 and 7.8.
+The ideal pH level is between 7.2 and 7.8.

-Muriatic acid is used to lower the pH level of the pool water to bring it within the ideal range.
+Muriatic acid lowers the pH level of pool water to bring it within the ideal range.

 How muriatic acid adjusts pH level